i0brendan0/pokecrystal2/README.md

 * Sonic Boom will now show its Japanese animation in battle.
 Cause why would they change it in the first place...?
 * Magnet Bomb has been added to the available moves.
 Only Magnemite and Magneton learn it so far.
 * Sweet Honey has been added into the game.
 It now is a hold item that can be used to increase the chance of catching a Pokemon.
+* 10 TMs will be given out if they are picked up by the player or given to the player from an NPC.

 List of things left to do
 * Update Pokemons' stats to the latest Gen.